lnesi/fa-test/README.md

 ## Notes

-#### What I will do better:
+#### What I will do better?:

 Change callbacks in TS to promises.
-Something I found initially challenging due to is lack of docs at the official site and moved on on the spirit of delivery.
+Something I found initially challenging to make it work with node readline module due to is lack of docs at the official site.
+I decided to move on for the progress of delivery.